Looking for the best things to do in Istanbul?

 Named by UNESCO as one of the finest examples of palaces of the Ottoman period, it is now a museum and popular tourist attraction.

-The palace complex consists of four main courtyards and an assortment of smaller buildings, once home to as many as 4,000 people.
-The small city within the city contained everything it required to be self-sustaining including mosques, bakeries and a mint.
+The palace complex consists of four main courtyards and several smaller buildings, once home to as many as 4,000 people.
+The small city within the city contained everything it required to be self-sustaining, including mosques, bakeries and a mint.

-Throughout the palace are impressive collections of porcelain, clocks, weapons, shields and armour as well as some of the most precious jewels in the world.
+The palace has impressive collections of porcelain, clocks, weapons, shields and armour, and some of the most precious jewels in the world.
 There are also important Muslim holy relics such as Muhammed’s cloak and sword.

-Take a half-day guided tour of the Topkapi Palace with skip the line tickets and finish with a guided tour of the Grand Bazaar.
-Tour starts at 192 TL (~ USD $34.50) Get details here.
+Take a half-day guided tour of the Topkapi Palace with skip-the-line tickets and finish with a guided tour of the Grand Bazaar.
+Get details here.
+Or, take advantage of a Hagia Sophia & Topkapi Palace Combo Ticket.

-Sultanahmet Camii in Turkish, the Blue Mosque was built between the years 1609 and 1616 during the rule of Ahmed I.
+Sultanahmet Camii in Turkish, the Blue Mosque, was built between 1609 and 1616 during the rule of Ahmed I.

 Named for the 20,000 blue Iznik tiles around the interior walls, the Blue Mosque is still a functioning mosque, one of the most iconic Istanbul landmarks, and one of the most popular things to see in Istanbul.